GED to passing the TEAS and becoming an RN." />

 Step 6: Submit a Bulletproof Application

 When you finally submit your application to nursing school, ensure every component tells the story of an overcoming, dedicated student.
-Do not hide the fact that you have a GED.
+Don't hide the fact that you have a GED.
 If your application requires a personal essay, use it to your advantage.

 Write about the obstacles you faced that led to you obtaining a GED, and highlight the extreme personal growth and academic discipline you have developed since then.
 Nursing is a profession entirely built on resilience, empathy, and overcoming adversity.
 A student who fought tooth and nail to get from a GED to a college-level Anatomy class is precisely the kind of resilient person who makes a phenomenal nurse.